Dinner Plain Future Directions and Adaptations Pathway

 What is the background?

-Dinner Plain is a unique Alpine settlement with strong environmental, recreational, and community values.
-It plays an important role within both the municipality and Alpine region, while also facing a distinct set of challenges and constraints.
+Dinner Plain is a unique Alpine settlement with important environmental values, offering a range of recreational activities over all seasons of the year.
+It is a unique settlement in both the municipality and Alpine region, and is home to a small but passionate permanent population while also facing a distinct set of challenges and constraints.

-The Pathways Project builds upon previous studies, operational experience, and stakeholder knowledge to provide a consolidated and strategic lens on Dinner Plain’s future.
+The Pathways Project will build upon previous studies, operational experience, and stakeholder knowledge to provide a consolidated and strategic lens for the future of Dinner Plain.

 What is the scope?